IEA SHC Task 59/EBC Annex 76: Deep Renovation of Historic Buildings - Towards lowest possible energy demand and CO2 emission (nZEB)

-The preservation of our historic building stock, which is equivalent to around a quarter of the building stock in Europe, can only be achieved from an economic point of view if future use is ensured.
-To this end, redevelopment solutions and technologies have to be found which allow to preserve the historical and architectural values while at the same time increasing comfort, reducing energy costs and minimizing environmental pollution.
+From an economic point of view, the preservation of our historic building stock, which represents around a quarter of the building stock in Europe, can only succeed if it´s future use is secured.
+Still, renovation solutions and technologies must be found that make it possible to preserve the historical and architectural values while at the same time increasing comfort, reducing energy costs and minimizing environmental pollution.

-The aim of the project is to identify good approaches and best practice examples and to promote innovative solutions compatible with the preservation of the character of historical buildings.
-For this purpose, innovative solutions are documented and further developed both with regard to the building envelope (especially the insulation method) and the building technology (ventilation and solar technology).
+The goal of the project was to identify good approaches and best practices and to promote innovative solutions that are compatible with preserving the character of historic buildings.
+For this purpose, innovative renovation solutions were documented and further developed with regard to both the building envelope (in particular methods of internal insulation) and building technology (e.g. ventilation and solar technology).

-Italy (EURAC: Operating Agent), Belgium, Germany, Denmark, Great Britain, Ireland, New Zealand, Austria, Sweden, Switzerland, Spain, USA
+Italy (EURAC: Operating Agent), Belgium, Germany, Denmark, France, Great Britain, Ireland, New Zealand, Austria, Sweden, Switzerland, Spain, Turkey, USA

 Institut für Konstruktion und Materialwissenschaften